alnmathw/fast-parse-combinator-in-ocaml/README.md

 $ make test
 ```

 No dependencies are required to use this library.
+Simply copy and paste the parcoom.ml file into your project as a library.